zhaoxu98/zhaoxu/_pages/about.md

 Despite facing health setbacks over the past two years, I persevered with the support of my professors, including Prof. Yong Li and Prof. Minghua Chen, as well as Dr. Jie Feng, Dr. Yuanwei Fang, and Kai Zhao.
 I am deeply grateful for their help and look forward to collaborating with them in the future.
 Although I faced challenges, I remained focused and motivated to move forward and make the most of each day.

-My research interests include Spatio-Temporal Data Mining and Deep Learning.
+My research interests include Spatio-Temporal Data Mining, Recommendation System and Deep Learning.
 I am proficient in common machine learning algorithms and deep learning models and passionate about leveraging AI to improve our world.

 <blockquote class="blockquote-center"><center>Genuis only means hard-working all one's life.
 (Mendeleyer)</center></blockquote>